Oat Crunch Yoghurt Pots

 Raw Chocolate and Goji Granola

 This chewy, chocolatey granola might seem far too decadent for breakfast, but in fact it’s a cunningly disguised healthy option.
-It is packed with seeds, while the cacao powder adds a rich, chocolate flavour but none of the added fat and sugar of processed chocolate.
-It is also a good source of magnesium – nature’s relaxant mineral.
+It is packed with seeds, while the cacao powder adds a rich, chocolate flavour but none of the added There are many different types of fats; polyunsaturated, monounsaturated, hydrogenated, saturated and trans fat.
+The body requires good fats (polyunsaturated and monounsaturated) in order to… and sugar of processed chocolate.
+It is also a good source of What it does: Strengthens bones and teeth, promotes healthy muscles by helping them to relax, also important for PMS, important for heart muscles and nervous… – nature’s relaxant mineral.

 3 tbsp coconut oil or mild olive oil